v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	‎**Best Practice:** It’s a best practice that you should use Groups to assign access permissions rather than assigning access to individual user accounts for two important reasons: Assigning individual users access to a site makes it difficult to track user access when the user leaves your organization, and direct permissions can override security groups permissions.

-14. In the **People and Groups &gt; Create Group** window, enter the following information:
+14. In the **People and Groups > Create Group** window, enter the following information:

 	- Name: **Information Technology**